alecksandr26/mem-c/README.md

 ## Overview

-**mem-c** is a simple memory allocator that uses a heap data structure with the **mmap** Linux syscall to manage dynamic memory allocation.
+**mem-c** is a simple memory allocator that uses a heap data structure with the **mmap** Linux syscall to manage dynamic memory allocation, *just for educational purpose*.
 The current implementation has a worst-case time complexity of `O(n * log n)` for chunk searches, but in average cases, it achieves `O(log n)` runtimes.

 The allocator is designed to support various memory management features, memory pagination, chunk merging, and future plans for more sophisticated functionalities like garbage collection and arenas (user-defined memory spaces).
 The project is still evolving, and further optimizations are planned.